rotundasoftware/parcelify/README.md

 A parcelify object is returned, which is an event emitter.

 ### p.on( 'done', function(){} );
-Called when the css bundle has been output.
+Called when all bundles have been output.

 ### p.on( 'error', function( err ){} );
-Called when a error occurs.
+Called when an error occurs.

 ### p.on( 'packageCreated', function( package, isMain ){} );
 Called when a new package is created. `package` is a package object as defined in lib/package.js. `isMain` is true iff the package corresponds to the entry point `mainPath`.